 Chains are one type of supply for which you’ll need to read the item descriptions very carefully.
 Whenever I specify chain in my tutorials, I’ll link directly to the exact chain I used so you can get a feel for the qualities that I look for in chain.
 Findings, too, are more likely to be plated copper, so read the item description carefully.
 I always look for solid copper findings first.
 If I can’t find that, I look for plated copper with a bright, uncoated finish so I can patina to match my wirework.

-TIP: look for plated copper findings with a bright, uncoated finish so you can patina to match your wirework.
+Look for solid or plated copper findings with a bright, uncoated finish so you can patina to match your wirework.

 Jewelry Supply Stores for Beads